Grain mixed, livestock higher

-CHICAGO – Grain futures were mostly lower Friday on the Chicago Board of Trade.
+CHICAGO – Grain futures were mixed Monday on the Chicago Board of Trade.

 Continue Reading Below